GabrielAndreiPreda/wishlist-app/README.md

 These settings can be changed in the NestJS ```app.module``` file (```wishlist-app\apps\api\src\app.module.ts```)

+A starter database export can be found in the ```Optional Setup``` folder.
+Alternatively you may create a ```'wishlist'``` schema and the tables will be created automatically on start-up

 ## Features
+- Multiple users
 - Backup/share wishlist data
 - Dark mode
 - Semi-responsive layout